microsoft/segar/segar/rendering/README.md

 ### Rendering basics

 To set up a renderer, just create the corresponding rendering object.
-Currently, SEGAR supports color-based rendering, which assigns a color to each type of object or tile, and a pattern-based renderer, which uses a generative model conditioned on the underlying factors.
+Currently, RPP supports color-based rendering, which assigns a color to each type of object or tile, and a pattern-based renderer, which uses a generative model conditioned on the underlying factors.